charlesetd/charlesetd.github.io/index.markdown

 title: Home
 ---

-# Welcome
+# $FFFC

-Not sure what I do here?
-Don't worry, neither do I!
-But while you're here, why not check out some of my <a href="/posts/">blog posts</a>?
-I'm sure there's something cool in there.
+I write code to run code to scan code and sometimes I write <a href="/posts/">blog posts</a> too.
+I'm always working on something cool whether it be software, electronics, game development, or even homebrew pinball.

-If you like what you read, then why not also consider subscribing to my <a href="/feed.xml">RSS feed</a> so you get notified of all future posts?
+Development takes time so I can't guarantee I'll post regularly.
+If you like what you read, why not consider subscribing to my <a href="/feed.xml">Atom feed</a> so you never miss a new post?